Child Support in Australia: 2021 Expert Guide

 - The child has significant ongoing health or medical needs which require extra financial support

 If there are reasons why your child’s support should be extended, you need to make a private agreement with the other parent.
 However, you must apply before the child’s 18th birthday.
-If you’re concerned about whether the other parent will comply with the agreement, consider applying to court for a consent order.
+If you’re concerned about whether the other parent will comply with the agreement, you should seek legal advice about methods of enforcement.

 Jessie is 17 years old.
 He will turn 18 during his final year of school.
 Jessie’s parents Della and Pedro divorced five years ago.
 Since that time, CSA has collected child support from Della and paid it to Pedro.